rfshelley/Documentation/smartapp-web-services-developers-guide/overview.rst

 Concepts
 --------

-There are a couple of important concepts that need to be understood with respect to how SmartApps APIs work.
+There are a couple of important concepts that need to be understood with respect to how SmartApps APIs work:

 - All SmartApps APIs are authenticated using OAuth2.
 - When we talk about SmartApps APIs, we are referring to APIs that are exposed by SmartApps themselves.